-Members must include representation of at least one member from the following categories
+Members must include representation of at least one member from the following categories:

-- State or local consumer advocacy groups or other community-based organizations that represent the interests of or directly serve Medicaid beneficiaries; - Clinical providers or administrators, including one or more board-certified physicians, who are familiar with the health and social needs of Medicaid beneficiaries and with the resources available and required for their care (includes primary, behavioral health, reproductive health, pediatrics, dental and oral health, direct care workers, and long-term care); - Participating Medicaid managed care plans, or State health plan associations representing such plans as applicable; and - Other State agencies that serve Medicaid beneficiaries, including a designee from the Indian Affairs Commission as ex officio members.such as the State Health Officer to represent the Division of Public Health as ex officio, non-voting members. - A tribal representative, such as a Tribal Health Director, facility administrator, or business office manager, who is familiar with Medicaid and the healthcare needs of tribal members. - the State Health Officer
+- State or local consumer advocacy groups or other community-based organizations that represent the interests of or directly serve Medicaid beneficiaries; - Clinical providers or administrators, including one or more board-certified physicians, who are familiar with the health and social needs of Medicaid beneficiaries and with the resources available and required for their care (includes primary, behavioral health, reproductive health, pediatrics, dental and oral health, direct care workers, and long-term care); - Participating Medicaid managed care plans, or State health plan associations representing such plans as applicable; and - Other State agencies that serve Medicaid beneficiaries, such as the State Health Officer to represent the Division of Public Health as ex officio, non-voting members. - A tribal representative, such as a Tribal Health Director, facility administrator, or business office manager, who is familiar with Medicaid and the healthcare needs of tribal members.